International Roman Law Moot Court: History and process

 The first five competitions from 2008 to 2012 were organized under the auspices of the Mohamed Ali Institute for the Study of Eastern Tradition (IMARET).
 This non-governmental organization dedicated to promoting the common heritage of the Mediterranean countries is based in Kavala in northern Greece and is now known as the MOHA Research Center.
 Since then, the University of Cambridge has taken over the organization and management.

 Various preliminary rounds must be completed by the students in order to be selected for the competing team of the participating university.
 The initial case for the competition typically falls during the reign of Emperor Justinian the Great (527-565 AD).
 The competition itself initially consists of a group phase.
 The advanced rounds then consist of two semi-finals, a small final and a large final.
 Three judges work in all rounds, with the exception of the Grand Final, where five judges sit on the bench.
 Past judges include Melchior Wathelet (First Advocate General and former judge of the ECJ) and Johannes Schnizer (judge at the Austrian Constitutional Court).
 As with any moot court, the aim is to take on the role of the plaintiff and the defendant in the fictitious legal dispute and to convince the court of its own point of view.
 A session lasts approximately forty minutes.
 The entire process is oral, so no briefs are drawn up and will be held in English.
-The aim is to convince the judges with Roman legal principles, modern English rhetoric, modern legal argumentation skills and modern negotiating tactics.
+The aim is to convince the judges with Roman legal principles, modern English rhetoric, modern legal advocacy skills and modern negotiating tactics.

 The winning team in the grand finale will receive the Palma Victoriae, while the second-placed team will receive the Palma Secunda and the winning team in the small final will receive the Palma Tertia.
 The Palma Optimi Oratoris is awarded for the best speaker.

 The first five competitions between 2008 and 2012 were held in Greece.
 The small and big finals took place in the Justinian Forum at the Philippi archaeological site.
 The competition has already taken place in the excavations of Pompeii, the Ely Cathedral and the Electoral Palace in Trier.
 The annual competition is organized alternately by one of the participating universities in the later years.
 The Moot Court takes place in a different location every year, such as Trier in 2017, Liège in 2018 (Heidberg Monastery) and Cambridge in 2019.
 The team from Cambridge won the competition in 2020 ahead of the team from Vienna.
 The competition in 2021 took place online with Oxford University winning.